-Each experiment was run for 6 minutes using the baseline GIG middleware implementation and the enhanced QED/GIG middleware [15] implementation that added adaptive QoS management capabilities to the baseline implementation.
-We ran the experiments for 6 minutes so their results could be easily compared in terms of throughput (i.e., the total number of information objects received by each client).
-Our goal was to highlight QED implementation's QoS management capabilities that were not present in the baseline GIG middleware implementation.
+We ran the experiments for 6 minutes so their results could be compared in terms of throughput (i.e., the total number of information objects received by each client).
+Our goal therefore was to highlight QED implementation's QoS management capabilities that were absent in the baseline GIG middleware implementation.
 To evaluate execution correctness, QED testers divided their test execution steps into the following groups: initialization and runtime.
 This decomposition provided finer grain evaluation for evaluating their test execution correctness.
 The initialization group consisted of the following categories:

-1) ENV INIT (EI), which are environment states used to validate that the proper environment variables are set on each publisher and subscriber node.
-The example state $s_1$ in Listing 3 validates that the environment file used for the given experiment sets the environment variables listed for QED/GIG middleware;
+• ENV INIT (EI), which are environment states that validate environment variables are set on each publisher and subscriber node.
+The example state $s_1$ in Listing 4 validates that the environment file used for the given experiment sets the environment variables listed for QED/GIG middleware;

-- 2) PUB INIT (PI), which are publisher initialization states that validate the number of publishers running on the experiment node and their publish rates.
-The example state $s_2$ in the Listing 3 validates that for publisher id pub1, publish rate is set to 6 Hz.
-States similar to $s_2$ were also defined for pub2 and pub3 in the experiment, respectively; and - 3) SUB INIT (SI), which are subscriber initialization states that validate the number of subscribers running on the experiment node and their startup configuration, e.g., the importance of each subscriber and the predicates strings for filtering information objects.
+- PUB INIT (PI), which are publisher initialization states that validate the number of publishers running on the experiment node and their publish rates.
+The example state $s_2$ in the Listing 4 validates that publisher pub1 has a publish rate of 6 Hz.
+States similar to $s_2$ were also defined for pub2 and pub3 in the experiment; and - SUB INIT (SI), which are subscriber initialization states that validate the number of subscribers running on the experiment node and their startup configuration, e.g., the importance of each subscriber and the predicates strings for filtering information objects.